arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 1. Overplotting.
 The density of the scatter plot makes it hard to see the trend line as it runs through the bulk of the data.
 2. The linear trend doesn't appear to be a very good description of the relationship between age and height.
 It systematically over-estimates height at the very young ages, then under-estimates through early adulthood and over-estimates again late in life.

-We can address the first issue by adjusting alpha for the scatterplot.
+We can address the first issue by adjusting alpha for the scatterplot to make the markers more transparent.
 Alpha ranges between 0 (totally transparent) and 1 (totally opaque).

 <div class = "important">
 Tip: When your data overlap too much on a plot, use alpha to make them more transparent.